-The current promotion runs until midnight on 12 December 2024.
-That’s midnight Eastern Time in the US, so will be later in the day on 13 December if you are in Australia.
+The current promotion runs until midnight on 29 March 2025.
+That’s midnight Eastern Time in the US.
+If you are in Australia, it will be later in the day on 30 March.

 To take advantage of this offer, head over to the offer page.

-One thing to keep in mind when deciding on the number of points that you wish to buy is that IHG Rewards has a tiered pricing structure.
-There are points on the scale where the price per point drops, and it drops for every point in your purchase.
+One thing to keep in mind when deciding on the number of points that you wish to buy is that IHG One Rewards has a tiered pricing structure.
+There are points on the scale where the price per point drops.
+It decreases for every point in your purchase.

 Click through to Points.com to get your offer.